 This project was realized thanks to a partnership between Reconciliation Saskatoon (which the City co-chairs) and the Saskatoon Public Library.
 The partners are grateful to Reconciliation Saskatoon Youth Advocate Anastasia Hauser, the City of Saskatoon, and to the Saskatoon Survivors Circle for shaping this project and bringing it to life.

 The map and the accompanying informational booklet were released on 2021 Indigenous Peoples Day (June 21st).
 This resource will continue to evolve and grow, as new locations are added with the input of Indigenous youth, communities, Knowledge Keepers, and Residential School Survivors.

 Read for Reconciliation

-Make a commitment to read for reconciliation by accessing some of the following materials through the local branch of your Saskatoon Public Library:
+Make a commitment to Read for Reconciliation by accessing materials through the local branch of your Saskatoon Public Library.